-Every music major is assigned to an academic advisor; one of the music department faculty members who will help you through the registration process each semester.
+Every music major is assigned to an academic advisor; a music department faculty member who will help you through the registration process each semester.
 It is the responsibility of the advisor to provide input, answer your questions, and give advice.
 The ultimate responsibility for academic success falls upon you as the student.